 What Does the Weaker NZ Dollar Mean For New Zealanders?

 But conversely, anything New Zealand imports will be more expensive.
 And we are back to importing more than we export with the balance of payments deficit recently widening to the worst in a decade.
-Fuel is likely to get more expensive and consumer goods will cost more.
+Fuel is likely to get more expensive (although yesterdays oil plunge may make up for that) and consumer goods will cost more.

 Where to Now for the Kiwi Dollar?

 What to Do About a Weaker NZ Dollar?